zeidlerb/vault/release/README.md

 Once these are updated, you can run `make commands` to generate a set of commands that you can run locally to produce each package.

-Each command in `.tmp/all-commands.sh` builds one of tha packages by calling `build.mk` which orchestrates composing the build layers implied by that package command, and finally building and then outputting the package file to your local filesystem.

 The convenience command `make build` selects the first of these packages that matches your local GOOS and GOARCH and builds that one.